justinrgarrard/world-of-naevis.net/data/downtime_activities/conditioning.md

 # Conditioning Drills

-*Requires a level in Fighter or the Fighting Style class feature.*
+*Requires a level in Fighter.*

-Start the next session with temporary hit points equal to twice your character level.
+During the next session, you have a number of additional Hit Dice equal to half your proficiency bonus, rounded up.

 You can replace your [Fighting Style](../../docs/more/classes/fighter#fighting-style) with a different option.